hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/keys_and_signatures/mcuboot_detached_signature/README.md

 # MCUboot detached signature DFU

+This sample answers the question "How can I sign an image with MCUboot if I cannot access my private key directly?"

 See the scripts/ folder for how to sign with detached signatures.
 This script should be quite self-explanetory.
 Let me know if it is not.

 This sample uses UART for transport, so see [Simple SMP Sample over UART](../../smp/mcuboot_smp_uart) for how to do DFU with it.